 Instructions

-• Peel and slice the peaches and add them to a large pot with all other ingredients except the pectin.
+• Peel and dice peaches and add to a large pot with all ingredients except pectin.

 • Bring to a rolling boil over medium heat.
 Once boiling, stir constantly for one minute.

-• Remove from heat and immediately stir in the pectin.
+• Remove from heat and stir in pectin.
 Continue stirring for 5 minutes, allowing it to cool slightly.

 • Serve chutney at room temperature over pork, ham, chicken or turkey.